I’m not a fan of Valentine’s Day.

 It feels like one more arbitrary, commercialized holiday designed to make people either jump through hoops or feel like something essential is wrong with them and their life.
 Maybe I’m just not a romantic.

-But if you can’t imagine opting out, then what if for Valentine’s this year you give yourself the gift of discomfort?
+If you can’t imagine opting out, then what if for Valentine’s Day this year you lean in to the gift of discomfort?

 What if, you make peace with discomfort and stop believing that messy means failure.
 Struggle signifies incompetence.
 Or imperfection proves you’re irreparably broken.